-* Art therapy can help clients communicate and resolve traumatic memories, relieve stress, and reduce symptoms of trauma-related conditions.
+* Art therapy can help veterans communicate and resolve traumatic memories, relieve stress, and reduce symptoms of trauma-related conditions.

-* Art therapy can enhance a client’s quality of life by providing a creative activity that enhances self-esteem and a sense of self-worth.
+* Art therapy can enhance a veteran’s quality of life by providing a creative activity that enhances self-esteem and a sense of self-worth.

 * In some cases, art therapy can also be used as a diagnostic tool—to help mental health professionals clarify aspects of a patient’s condition with information different from what they can glean from conventional tests.

 * An art therapy program can enhance the veteran’s intuition and self-awareness and activate new frameworks of understanding and meaning.
 It can provide depth and richness to the therapeutic process that may not be available in talk therapy alone.